-We estimate that the total expenses of the offering payable by us, including our reimbursement of the underwriters of an agreed upon amount, for their out-of-pocket expenses incurred in connection with this offering, and excluding the underwriting discount, will be approximately \$.
+We and the selling shareholder estimate that the total expenses of the offering payable by us, including our reimbursement of the underwriters of an agreed upon amount, for their out-of-pocket expenses incurred in connection with this offering, and excluding the underwriting discount, will be approximately \$.
 In accordance with FINRA Rule 5110, these reimbursed fees are deemed underwriting compensation for this offering.